 Review of the Victorian Child Safe Standards: submitted to Victorian Government Department of Health and Human Services, February 2019.
 Our recommendations include: further resources in community education and capacity building for child safety require; measurement of the effectiveness of child safety reforms; replacing the Victorian Government Child Safe Standards with the National Principles for Child Safe Organisations.

-Adoption Reform: Dispensing with Consent: ICPS submission for Community Services Directorate ACT, March 2019.
+Adoption Reform: Dispensing with Consent: submitted to Community Services Directorate ACT, March 2019.
 Our submission draws on our understanding of the impact of past adoption practices upon children, parents, family and community where, in particular, processes have failed to require informed and voluntary consent.
 Many of the practices have in fact justifiably been described as “forced adoption”.
 Our recommendations are built on our belief in a child’s right to information and knowledge, and in the right to resume or continue ongoing contact with their birth family.